kimberlym4488/da-weather/README.md

 )

 # Features
-"da-Weather!" will show the current weather along with a 5day forecast.
+"da-Weather!" shows the current weather along with a 5day forecast.
 Cute icons give you a visual feeling to the weather as well.

 &#10004; Local storage allows you to quickly search previous cities again.

 &#10004; Current date and time always updates in the navBar.

 &#10004; 5 day forecast boxes are in nicely spaced, clearly defined sections.
+They are also mobile responsive!

 &#10004; The city you enter and the day of the week appear in the header after you search.

-&#10004; Dark blue color palette and subtle borders make for clean styling.
+&#10004; Sky blue color palette and subtle borders make for clean styling.

 ## Summary
 "da-Weather" was really fun to work on!
 I did struggle quite a bit with local storage but I felt really good about dynamically populating the 5 day forecast boxes using jQuery and template literals.
 This really strengthened my ability to use template literals to return specific API data to the page.

-I intend to work more on the local storage and add in a nice background image as well.

 ## Author Name
 Kim Moran